How to Install Firefox Beta on Debian 13, 12 and 11

 firefox-beta &

 Open your desktop’s applications menu, search for Firefox Beta, and start it from there.
-Debian also installs a desktop launcher automatically, so you do not need to create one by hand.
+The Debian package installs the desktop launcher automatically, so you do not need to create one by hand.

 Manage Firefox Beta on Debian

-Because Firefox Beta comes from an APT repository, updates and removal stay in the normal Debian package workflow.
+Because Firefox Beta comes from an APT repository, updates and package removal stay in the normal Debian package workflow.
+Keep source cleanup separate from package removal so you do not break another Firefox channel that still uses Mozilla’s repository.

-Refresh the package lists first, then upgrade only the Beta package when you want to pull the latest build without touching unrelated packages:
+Refresh the package lists first, then upgrade only the Beta package when you want the latest Beta build without touching unrelated packages:

 sudo apt update

-Keep Mozilla’s repository if you also use firefox, firefox-esr, firefox-nightly, or firefox-devedition from the same source.
+Keep Mozilla’s repository if you still use firefox, firefox-esr, firefox-nightly, or firefox-devedition from the same source.

-If you do not need any Firefox packages from Mozilla anymore, remove the source file, keyring, and pin, then refresh APT again:
+If you no longer need any Firefox package from Mozilla’s APT repository, remove the source file, old source-file variant, pin, and keyrings, then refresh APT:

 sudo apt update